Here’s How Eggs Became Synonymous with Easter

 Joseph Fry created the first chocolate Easter egg in 1873.
 These were considered a luxury gift, because they were hand-crafted from couture chocolate, which was hugely expensive.
 It wasn’t until the 1950s, that more affordable chocolate eggs for children were introduced.

 But the most famous Easter eggs in the world were never intended to be eaten.
 In 1885, Tsar Alexander III of Russia commissioned the jeweler Fabergé to make an egg as an Easter gift for his wife.
-This gold egg had an enamel shell which opened to reveal a gold yolk.
+This gold egg had an enamel shell that opened to reveal a gold yolk.
 The yolk contained a pure gold hen, which in turn held a diamond replica of a crown, complete with a tiny ruby.
-Worth a staggering $2.93 million in today’s money, this must surely be the ultimate luxury egg.
+Worth a staggering $3.1 million in today’s money, this must surely be the ultimate luxury egg.
 Fabergé made over 50 eggs for the Russian royal family, each more extravagant than the last.

 There are many traditions associated with Easter, and it’s easy to use eggs to celebrate Easter for yourself.
 Try your hand at an Easter egg hunt, use eggs for some seasonal Easter cooking, have a go at making these 19 homemade egg dyes, or try one of these 20 unique Easter egg ideas for decorating.
 You’ll be carrying on a tradition that stretches back for centuries.
-Speaking of traditions, learn the history of these eight other popular Easter traditions.